zakilur/helm-charts/docs/Getting Started.md

   remove_namespace_from_url: false
 ```

-The URL would be `greymatter.{{ Release.Namespace }}.staging.deciphernow.com`, so if you deployed into a Kubernetes namespace with a command like, `helm install greymatter --namespace helm`, the final URL would be: `greymatter.helm.staging.deciphernow.com`.
+the URL would be `greymatter.{{ Release.Namespace }}.staging.deciphernow.com`, so if you deployed into a Kubernetes namespace with a command like, `helm install greymatter --namespace helm`, the final URL would be: `greymatter.helm.staging.deciphernow.com`.

-#### Ingress into the cluster
+### Ingress into the cluster

-Depending on your environment, either Openshift or a Kubernetes environment, you'll need to set up ingress into the cluster.
-For openshift, the only thing you need to do is set the proper `domain`, e.g. your OpenShift cluster URL, and the Helm charts will automatically create an OpenShift route as described above.
+Depending on your environment, either OpenShift or a Kubernetes, you'll need to set up ingress into the cluster.
+For OpenShift, the only thing you need to do is set the proper `domain`, e.g. your OpenShift cluster URL, and the Helm charts will automatically create an OpenShift route as described above.

 For Kubernetes, e.g. in a managed Kubernetes service (like EKS) from a cloud provider (like AWS), you need to set up the Voyager ingress controller, which automatically provisions a cloud load balancer from a variety of supported cloud providers.
 This allows you to access the cluster at the provided load balancer URL.

-Yo use voyager, you need to set the type of environment you are in and pass it to the Voyager edge proxy.
+To use Voyager, you need to set the type of environment you are in and pass it to the Voyager edge proxy.
 Edit `cloudProvider` in the following to be one of the [supported providers](https://appscode.com/products/voyager/7.1.1/setup/install/#using-script)

 ```yaml